oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 A collegue of mine suggested to use **PowerDNS** but I was already set on my path, so I sticked with **CoreDNS**.

-To be clear, it's not a bad choice, but might be a little overkill and over engineered for this specific purpose but let's see what were the difficulties that this path include.
+To be clear, it's not a bad choice, but might be a little overkill for this specific purpose but let's see what were the difficulties that this path reserved for us.

 In the **external-dns** repo there is a folder `docs/tutorial` with a markdown file for each supported provider (I think each, didn't counted), we're looking for the CoreDNS one: [https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/coredns.md)